Our Mission Statement

 Laura Waldo, DVM

 Dr. Waldo graduated from the Michigan State University College of Veterinary Medicine in 1988 and is a member of the AVMA, MVMA, and Phi Zeta Veterinary Honor Society.
 She and her husband, Dr. Walquist, have been at the Country Veterinary Clinic since June of 2003.
 They have two incredible sons named Barrett and Ryan whom they love dearly.
-Laura and Glenn currently have multiple pets: Lucie a playful Cavalier King Charles Spaniel, Mumford a snuggly cat, a canary named James, a morning dove named Mr. Brooks, and chickens.
+Laura and Glenn currently have multiple pets: Lucie a playful Cavalier King Charles Spaniel, Izak a sweet and handsome Pitbull mix, and Mumford a snuggly cat.
 Laura enjoys training for and running the occasional Ultramarathon, 50 and 100 mile races (yes, all at once without stopping!), running normal marathons as "fun runs" for the ultras, hanging out at Lake Michigan with family and friends, and pretty much anything involving moving your body long distances in the out-of-doors!
 She likes teaching clients about their pet's health and working with them to understand and manage physical illness.
 Dr. Waldo is very interested in continuing education, especially internal medicine and surgery, small animal ultrasound and integrating traditional Chinese medicine with Western medicine for optimizing patients' health.

 Humpback whales can create the loudest sound of any animal on earth.